Easy Campfire Safety for Kids and Parents

 Fully Extinguish the Fire When You’re Done

-It’s awfully tempting to let embers smolder when you roast your last marshmallow and go to bed at night.
+It’s awfully tempting to let the last embers smolder when you roast your last marshmallow and go to bed at night.
 Don’t.
-This is campfire 101, and I know it seems like overkill, but it’s important.
+This is campfire 101, and I know it seems like overkill, but putting your fire all the way out is important.

 All it takes is a light breeze to reignite the flames or pick up embers from the fire and sprinkle it near your tent to start a wildfire.

-Before bed (or if your entire crew plans to leave the campsite at any time) put out the fire by fully extinguishing it.
-Keep a bucket of water nearby to douse the last of the smolder and ensure there’s no risk of reigniting in the night.
+Before bed (or if your entire crew plans to leave the campsite at any time) put out the fire by fully extinguishing it with water.

 Campfires are a large cause of wildfires or forest fires, especially on windy days.